Biodiversity and Ecosystems Services in Agrarian Landscapes

 State of implementation/results

-- In India, the project has participated in "The Future of Indian Forest" conference in October 2019.
-Furthermore, a training module IES was implemented at the "State Institute of Rural Development, Mizoram".
+- In India, an Integrated Ecosystem Services training module is underway at the "State Institute of Rural Development, Mizoram".

 - In Kenya, due to the Covid-19 pandemic, an intersectoral forum was held virtually in August rather than in February 2020.

 - Online training materials for further "training of trainers" have been developed.